wscherphof/fastify-htmxample/README.md

 Login sequence.
 Anyone can sign up by submitting their email address, which is stored in a database.
 Subsequently, an email is sent to that address, with a link to the password form.
-On submit, the token that was in the emailed link is verified, the user record in the database is updated with a hash of the password.
+On submit, the token that was in the emailed link is verified, and the user record in the database is updated with a hash of the password.
 With the response, an encrypted cookie is set, which will authenticate the user on subsequent requests.